-In the event that a situation arises either on campus that, in the judgment of the Campus Administration, Director of Safety, Security and Emergency Preparedness, or their designees, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will typically be issued by college email to faculty, staff, and students.
-This Timely Warning will also be sent via the Triton Alert System (edcc.edu/alert/triton), which allows campus members to receive messages on their mobile devices such as cell phones and tablets.
-The semi-weekly student newspaper, The Triton Review, may or may not choose to run the Timely Warning announcement.
+In the event that a situation arises either on campus that, irthe judgment of the Campus Administration, Director of Safety, Security and Emergency Preparedness, or their designees, constitutes an ongoing or continuing threat, a campus-wide "tinely warning" will typically be issued by college email to faculty, staff, and students.
+This Timely Waring will also be sent via the Triton Alert System (edmonds.edu/alert/triton), which allows campus members to receive messages on their mobile devices such as cell phones and tablets.
+The semi-weekly studennewspaper, The Triton Review, may or may not choose to run the Timely Warning announcement.

-Depending on the circumstances of the crime, especially in situations that could pose an immediate threat to the community and individuals, the Director of Safety, Security, and Emergency Preparedness or their designee may also post a notice on the campus-wide electronic bulletin board on the college website at educ.edu/alert.
+Depending on the circumstances of the crime, especially in situtions that could pose an immediate threat to the community and individuals, the Director of Safety Security, and Emergency Preparedness or their designee may also post a notice on the campus-wide electronic bulletin board on the college website at edmonds.edu/alert.
 The electronic bulletin board is immediately viewable via computer by all faculty, staff, and students.
-Anyone with information warranting a Timely Warning should report the circumstances to Campus Security by phone 425.754.0154 or in person at Woodway Hall 214.
+Anyone with information warranting a Timely Warning should report the circumstances to Campus Security by phone 425.754.0154 or in peson at Woodway Hall 214.